nguyengiabach1201/Iris/README.md

 ...
 ```

-***Notes:*** When you name a section, don't use space or any special characters, otherwise the game will cause errors!!!

 **4. Choices**

 A choice is indicated by a `+` (plus sign).
 The choice will flow into the next instruction when you have chosen.